robogears/VibeEden/README.md

 ## VibeEden — Steam Deck controller rework

+## Disclaimer

+This app was **vibecoded**, so the code may not be perfect.

+There may be bugs, messy parts, unfinished features, or security issues.

+Use it at your own risk.
+Review and test it before using it for anything important.

 **VibeEden** is a **VIBE CODED** Steam-Deck-focused fork of Eden.
 Stock Switch emulators make you assign a physical device to every player and remap buttons by hand — clumsy on a Deck, where **Steam already manages controllers**.
 VibeEden replaces that flow so controllers *just work* under SteamOS.

 ### Controllers follow Steam, automatically